wlerin/feralfilehosting/Feral Wiki/0 Templates/common links.md

 where `username` if your Feral username and `server` if the name of the server that the relevant slot is hosted on.

+nginx
+---

+**Important note:** You must update Apache to nginx to use the rtorrent rpc - [Update Apache to Nginx](https://www.feralhosting.com/faq/view?question=231).

 Common Commands
 ---